MQTT Last Will in the Industrial Unified Namespace (UNS)

 • This enables other clients to react appropriately to the failure and take action if necessary.

-• Example: Use the option of using Last Will Messages as an indicator for expired sessions by setting the Will Delay Interval greater than the Session Expiry Interval.
-This enables early detection of inactive clients, even in the event of a controlled disconnect (using the DISCONNECT package and reason code 0x04).
+• Example: Use Last Will Messages to detect expired sessions by setting the Will Delay Interval longer than the Session Expiry Interval.
+This allows early detection of inactive clients, even during a controlled disconnect (using the DISCONNECT package with reason code 0x04).

 Conclusion